naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2024/publications_kdd24/README.md

 - Toward Structure Fairness in Dynamic Graph Embedding: A Trend-aware Dual Debiasing Approach
 - Topology-monitorable Contrastive Learning on Dynamic Graphs
 - LLM4DyG: Can Large Language Models Solve Spatial-Temporal Problems on Dynamic Graphs?
+- Topology-aware Embedding Memory for Continual Learning on Expanding Networks
+- RIGL: A Unified Reciprocal Approach for Tracing the Independent and Group Learning Processes